DhruvGandhi31/Bibliotheca/README.md

 The search feature has been added to the app.
 You can search by book name or author's name.
 You can also search by keywords of a book.
 Also it searchs locally i.e. it find the books which are locally added into the app.

 ## Other changes
-The image is loaded throuogh URL instead of assets.
+1) The image is loaded throuogh URL instead of assets.
+2) Additional Books are added.